Skip to content

 Variable Example Description

-Lakekeeper can publish change events to Nats (Kafka is coming soon).
+Lakekeeper can publish change events to NATS.
 The following configuration options are available:

 Variable Example Description